jousmo/typescript-intro-for-nest/README.md

 ## Intro basic course typescript

-This course this course shows basic examples of the use of TS
+This course shows basic examples of the use of TS

 ### Create app with [Vite](https://vitejs.dev)